crossbario/autobahn-python/doc/WAMPv2.md

 ### Batching Calls

-If you have multistep code running remote procedures where each step depends on the results of the previous call, it is natural, and inevitable to schedule the calls sequentially:
+If you have multi-step code running remote procedures where each step depends on the results of the previous call, it is natural, and inevitable to schedule the calls sequentially:

 ```python
 sales = yield session.call("com.myapp.sales_by_product", "product1")